 - 3-4 oz grapefruit soda ( Ting, Jarritos, etc)

-Build in glass over ice, gently agitate, garnish with a slice of grapefruit.
+Build in a glass over ice, gently agitate, and garnish with a slice of grapefruit.